 As dysphagia can lead to other health problems, it is important to involve a team of experts, including a speech pathologist and dietitian, to devise an appropriate management plan to ensure optimal health.

-For more information on dysphagia, please visit the Nestle Health Science Website.
+For more information on dysphagia, please visit the ‘What is dysphagia?”.

 RESOURCE® THICKENUP® Hydration and RESOURCE® THICKENUP® Clear are food for special medical purposes for the dietary management of people with swallowing difficulties.
 Must be used under medical supervision.